-This is the sermon for the Fifteenth Sunday after Pentecost.
-The sermon text is: Matthew 16:21-26.
-The sermon theme is: May the Lord Have Mercy.
-Here is the Written Sermon
+This is the sermon for the minor festival of St. Michael and All Angels.
+The sermon text is: 2 Kings 6:15-23.
+The sermon theme is: Lord, Open our Eyes.
+Here is the Written Sermon.

 Ican’t see.
 A couple of years ago our circuit pastor, Glenn Hieb became blind.
 Due to a health condition with his diabetes his sight became worse and worse until finally he had to say those words, “I can’t see.”
 It is scary to not see.
 Maybe it’s even more scary to expect to be able to see and then not be able to.
 In the words we look at this evening we meet many people who were blind and could not see.
 And they desperately wanted to.
 And so, we begin reading this evening in the book of 2 Kings 6: “When the servant of the man of God got up and went out early the next morning, an army with horses and chariots had surrounded the city.
 “Oh, my Lord, what shall we do?” the servant asked.”
 (2 Kings 6:15 NIV)

 Now, before we take a closer look at these words it’s important to understand the background.
 Aram was the nation to the northeast of Israel.
 Aram was an enemy of Israel.
 And at this time they were at war.
 Elisha was a powerful prophet of God.
 So Elisha’s servant gets up in the morning.
 And such sudden shock he realizes that they had a problem.
 They were surrounded by hundreds and hundreds of chariots and cavalry.
 That’s the problem.
 What’s the solution: “16 “Don’t be afraid,” the prophet answered.
 “Those who are with us are more than those who are with them.”
 17 And Elisha prayed, “O Lord, open his eyes so he may see.”
 Then the Lord opened the servant’s eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha.”
 (2 Kings 6:16-17 NIV)